CryptoStrikers/operations-docs/mobile.md

 * If you already have a wallet that you want to use with the Marketplace, tap ‘Import Wallet’
 * Once you’ve imported your wallet, tap ‘Browser’ and navigate to www.cryptostrikers.com

+# Status

+UPDATE

+**Getting Started:**

+* Install TrustWallet from the Apple App Store or Google Play
+* Open the TrustWallet app, and tap ‘Create Wallet’ if you don’t already have a wallet
+* If you already have a wallet that you want to use with the Marketplace, tap ‘Import Wallet’
+* Once you’ve imported your wallet, tap ‘Browser’ and navigate to www.cryptostrikers.com

 # Having issues?

 Please contact us at support@cryptostrikers.com or chat with us on our #support channel on  [Discord](https://discord.gg/7CSBBBb).